-25 Under the Red Flags Rule, a financial institution is defined as "a State or National bank, a State or Federal savings and loan association, a mutual savings bank, a State or Federal credit union, or any other person that, directly or indirectly, holds a transaction account (as defined in section 461(b) of title 12) belonging to a consumer," 15 U.S.C. § 1681a(t).
+26 Under the Red Flags Rule, a financial institution is defined as "a State or National bank, a State or Federal savings and loan association, a mutual savings bank, a State or Federal credit union, or any other person that, directly or indirectly, holds a transaction account (as defined in §461(b) of title 12) belonging to a consumer," 15 U.S.C. §1681a(t).

-26 A covered account is one that is used primarily for personal, family, or household purposes, and that involves multiple payments or transactions.
+27 A covered account is one that is used primarily for personal, family, or household purposes, and that involves multiple payments or transactions.
 These include credit card accounts, mortgage loans, automobile loans, margin accounts, cell phone accounts, utility accounts, checking accounts, savings accounts, and other accounts for which there is a foreseeable risk of identity theft.
 The Rule also requires creditors and financial institutions to periodically determine whether they maintain any covered accounts, 72 Federal Register 63719.

-27 Federal Trade Commission, "Agencies Issue Final Rules on Identity Theft Red Flags and Notices of Address Discrepancy," press release, October 31, 2007, http://ftc.gov/opa/2007/10/redflag.shtm.
+28 Federal Trade Commission, "Agencies Issue Final Rules on Identity Theft Red Flags and Notices of Address Discrepancy," press release, October 31, 2007, http://ftc.gov/opa/2007/10/redflag.shtm.

-- unusual use of-or suspicious activity relating to-a covered account; and - notices from customers, victims of identity theft, law enforcement authorities, or other businesses about possible identity theft in connection with covered accounts.28
+- suspicious documents; - suspicious personally identifiable information, such as a suspicious address; - unusual use of-or suspicious activity relating to-a covered account; and - notices from customers, victims of identity theft, law enforcement authorities, or other businesses about possible identity theft in connection with covered accounts.29

 The deadline for creditors and financial institutions to comply with the Red Flags Rule was originally set at November 1, 2008.
 However, many of the organizations affected by the Red Flags Rule were not prepared to institute their identity theft prevention programs by this date.
-Therefore, the FTC moved the deadline to May 1, 2009, 29 and then further extended the compliance date to November 1, 2009.
-30
+Therefore, the FTC moved the deadline to May 1, 2009, 30 further extended the compliance date to November 1, 2009, 31 and later to June 1, 2010.
+32 The final enforcement date was set at December 31, 2010, 33 and this last extension was, in part, a result of the debate over whether Congress wrote the FACT Act Red Flags provision too broadly by including all entities qualifying as creditors and financial institutions (discussed further below).

 The effect that the Red Flags Rule will have on the prevalence of identity theft remains uncertain.
 One potential effect is that the Red Flags Rule may help creditors and financial institutions prevent identity theft by identifying potential lapses in security or suspicious activities that could lead to identity theft.
 This could possibly lead to an overall decrease in the number of identity theft incidents reported to the FTC, as well as the number of identity theft cases investigated and prosecuted.
 Once detected, the Red Flags Rule requires that the creditor or financial institution respond to the identified red flag.
 One response option that creditors and financial institutions might include in their prevention programs is to notify consumers or law enforcement of data breaches that could potentially lead to the theft of consumers' personally identifiable information.
-While notification is not a required element in the identity theft prevention programs,31 early notification could lead to consumers taking swift action to prevent identity theft or mitigate the severity of the damage that could result if they had not been notified as quickly.
+While notification is not a required element in the identity theft prevention programs, 34 early notification could lead to consumers taking swift action to prevent identity theft or mitigate the severity of the damage that could result if they had not been notified as quickly.